Mohamed-Samehh/Recipe-Finder/README.md

 # Recipe Finder (Cooking Recipes Website)

-This project is an Angular application that allows users to search for and explore recipes from various sources.
-The app features an interactive recipe search page and a detailed view of individual recipes, with options to suggest new recipes via a form.
-The application uses **Bootstrap** for responsive design and **Angular routing** for navigation between pages.
+This project is an Angular application that allows users to explore and discover recipes from various sources.
+The app features an interactive recipe search page, detailed views of individual recipes, and options to suggest new recipes via a form.
+Users can browse meals by categories and explore dishes from specific geographical areas, enhancing their culinary experience.
+The application uses Bootstrap for responsive design and Angular routing for navigation between pages.

 ## Live Demo